Privacy policy

 6.2.
 Processors Outside Health Data Scope

-- PCI-DSS certified payment provider (European Union): Secure processing of bank transactions.
+- PCI-DSS certified payment provider: Secure processing of bank transactions.
 This provider never receives health data.

 - Transactional email provider: Sending notifications and authentication emails.
 Only email and first name are transmitted, never health data.